SiliconLabs/SimplicityConnect-android/README.md

 - Export results log

-## Building EFR Connect from the source code
+## Building Simplicity Connect from the source code

 - Clone the project repository